 Would it surprise you to learn a Red Fox is your neighbor?
 Even in the city?
-Could Red Foxes be visiting your yard?
-Yes!
-They often stay put when urbanization consumes their habitat, remaining just out sight as the city builds around them.
+They often stay put when urbanization consumes their habitat, remaining just out of sight as the city builds around them.
 The common phrase “smart as a fox” isn’t an empty one.
-Red Foxes are smart, clever, and resourceful, so they simply exchange their country-bumpkin ways for the life of a city slicker.
+They’re intelligent, clever, and resourceful, so they simply exchange their country-bumpkin ways for the life of a city slicker.
 That might mean calling your yard home, where they quietly rest out of sight by day and stealthily sweep it at night for edibles.

-There are many species of foxes, the Red, Gray, Arctic, Swift, and Kit.
-But, when we think of ‘fox,’ isn’t it usually the Red Fox that comes to mind?
-It’s one of the most widely distributed land carnivores on earth and also the one most often seen in our cities.
+There are many species of foxes, but when we think of ‘fox,’ isn’t it the Red Fox that first comes to mind?
+It’s one of the earth’s most widely distributed land carnivores and the fox most often seen in our cities.
 There are 45 subspecies spread around the world, except for Antarctica and South America.
 Ten of them inhabit the United States, except the desert Southwest.

-Red Foxes have been around for eons.
-Their oldest fossils, found in Hungary, date back to the late-Pliocene and early-Pleistocene Epochs, 3.4 to 1.8 million years ago.
-Presumably, foxes found their way to North America between 300,000 and 130,000 years ago by crossing a sheet of ice that connected Asia and N.A.
+Red Foxes have existed for eons.
+Their oldest fossils, found in Hungary, date back to the late Pliocene and early Pleistocene Epochs, 3.4 to 1.8 million years ago.
+It’s thought that foxes found their way to North America between 300,000 and 130,000 years ago by crossing a sheet of ice that connected Asia and N.A.
 The Bering Land Bridge was covered by deep water 10,000–11,000 years ago.

 The word “fox” is derived from the Old English and Old Saxon vohs, Middle Low German vox, and Old High German fuhs.
-The Red Fox, Vulpes vulpes, is in the family Canidae (CAN-uh-dee) is the family to which it belongs, and that name comes from the Latin canis, meaning dog.
-The family also includes wolves, coyotes, jackals, dingoes, domestic dogs, and others.
+The accepted Latin name for the Red Fox is Vulpes vulpes.
+Canidae (CAN-uh-dee) is the family to which it belongs, and that name comes from the Latin canis, meaning dog.
+Canidae also includes the Coyote, wolves, jackals, domestic dogs, and other canids.

-The Red Fox looks like a little dog, with a long, pointed snout and triangle-shaped ears.
+The Red Fox resembles a little dog with a long, pointed snout and triangle-shaped ears.
 It typically has white hair under its neck and on its chest.
-The ears, legs, and feet are dark-brown to black.
-Their eyes, which are a distinctive amber color with vertical pupils, face forward on their head giving them binocular vision like that of a human’s, but they mostly react to movement like cats do.
+The ears, legs, and feet are dark brown to black.
+Their eyes, which are a distinctive amber color with vertical pupils, face forward on their head, giving them binocular vision like a human’s, but they primarily react to movement like cats do.

 Red Foxes are smaller than they seem.
-They have long, silky guard hairs and a soft, thick underfur that bulks up their appearance, especially when they’re wearing their winter coat.
+They have long, silky guard hairs and a soft, thick underfur that bulks up their appearance, especially when wearing their winter coats.
 Beneath, their frame is delicate and thin—they weigh only 10–15 pounds (4.5–7 kg)—comparable to a miniature poodle.
-Still, they’re the largest of the fox species, at about 20–26 inches long (51–66 cm), and their tail is another 14–16 inches (36–41 cm).
-They have five toes on the front feet and four on the back, and long sharp claws.
-They’re fast on their feet—for short bursts they can run as fast as 30 miles per hour (48kmh).
+Still, they’re the largest fox species, at about 20–26 inches long (51–66 cm), and their tail is another 14–16 inches (36–41 cm).
+They have five toes on the front feet, four on the back, and long sharp claws.
+They’re fast on their feet—for short bursts, they can run as fast as 30 miles per hour (48km/h).

 Their sense of smell is excellent, and their hearing is so sharp they can hear small animals digging underground, even under snow (if they’re hungry, they dig them up).
 They use their hearing almost exclusively in the winter for hunting, listening for the sounds of mice and voles moving about under layers of snow or debris.
-At any time of year, when they jump on prey, they do it mostly in a northeasterly direction, about 20 degrees off from magnetic north.
-Curious, isn’t that?
-It turns out that their success rate drops considerably when jumping from other directions.
-Researchers think that foxes are using the earth’s magnetic field to triangulate the location of hidden prey.
-(More on that here.)
+At any time of year, when they jump on prey, they do it mainly in a northeasterly direction, about 20 degrees off from magnetic North.
+Curious.
+It turns out that their success rate drops considerably when jumping from other directions!
+Researchers think that foxes use the earth’s magnetic field to triangulate the location of hidden prey.

 Red Foxes communicate with each other using facial expressions—”grinning” when being submissive, for example—as well as posture and movements of their ears and tail.
 They also vocalize and produce different calls that span five octaves.
-Adults have at least 12 different calls, and their babies produce eight.
+Adults have at least 12 distinctive calls, and their babies produce eight.
 Sounds include sharp barks, yaps, yells, raspy “chirps,” howls, purrs, trills, and screeches.
-Some sound rather plaintive, but the tiny barks of the babies are much like the sounds of our own happy puppies.
+Some sound rather plaintive.
+The tiny barks of the babies are much like the sounds of our own happy puppies.

 Red Foxes communicate in another way, too.
-Territorial by nature, they mark their home ranges with pungent-smelling urine and feces.
-They also mark with a fluid from a gland located on the upper surface of their tail.
+They’re territorial and mark their home ranges with pungent-smelling urine and feces.
+They also spray fluid from a gland on the upper surface of their tail.
 Called the “Violet Gland,” for its mix of chemicals similar to those produced by violets, it seems like it should be pleasant.
-But it’s too much of a good thing, as it happens, because the foxes produce it in such overbearing quantities it smells something like skunk musk.
+But it’s too much of a good thing: the foxes produce it in such overbearing quantities it smells something like skunk musk.
 (Some other mammals, including dogs, have this gland, too, which should make us thankful that Fido doesn’t use it for marking in our homes!)

 Here kitty, kitty!